nyanp/nyaggle/docs/source/tutorial/experiment.rst

 If you want to customize the behavior of logging, you can call ``run_experiment`` in the context of mlflow run.
-If there is an active run, ``run_experiment`` will use the currently active run instead of creating new one.
+If there is an active run, ``run_experiment`` will use the currently active run instead of creating a new one.

 .. code-block:: python